stateful/docs.runme.dev/docs/how-runme-works/vs-code.md

 ## From Scratch

 Start by initializing a new project and adding a new `README.md` file.
-Alternatively you can select `Runme Notebook` from the `File->New File` menu.
-When you open it, you should get an empty canvas, like so:
+Alternatively, you can select `Runme Notebook` from the `File->New File` menu.
+When you open it, you should get an empty canvas, like this:

 ![start readme project](../../static/img/start-readme-projects.png)

 ## Adding Markdown

-To add a new Markdown section, click the "+ Markdown" button in the top left or center:
+To add a new Markdown section, click the "**+ Markdown"** button in the top left or center:

 ![add markdown vs code](../../static/img/add-markdown-vscodes.png)